-fter Jesus was lifted into heaven, Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew: James son of Alpheus; Simon, the Zealot party member, and Judas son of James went into Jerusalem to the upstairs room where they were staying.
+fter Jesus was lifted into heaven, Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew; James son of Alpheus; Simon, the Zealot party member, and Judas son of James went into Jerusalem to the upstairs room where they were staying.
 Together they devoted themselves to prayer.
 There were some women in their company and Mary, the mother of Jesus, and his kin (about 120 persons).

-When the day of Pentecost came, they

-were all together in one place.
+When the day of Pentecost came, they were all together in one place.
 Suddenly from the sky came a noise like the rush of a violent wind, and it filled the whole house where they were sitting.
 Tongues, as of fire, appeared among them and rested on each of them.
-All were filled with the Holy Spirit and began to speak in foreign languages, as the Spirit prompted entecost is the Church's birthday.
-The Spirit sets the tongues of Jesus' followers afire with the good news that God has raised Jesus from the dead.
-They proclaim in many languages that Jesus is Lord.
-Peter gives a fiery sermon that stirs 3,000 people to change their attitudes, be baptized, and join the company of Jesus' followers (Acts 2.14-42).
+All were filled with the Holy Spirit and began to speak in foreign languages, as the Spirit prompted them.

-Staying in Jerusalem at the time were devout lews from every nation under heaven.
+Staying in Jerusalem at the time were devout Jews from every nation under heaven.
 When they heard the sound, they gathered in a large crowd.
 They were bewildered because each one heard the believers speaking to them in their own language.
 Amazed and astonished, they asked "Are not all these who are speaking Galileans?
-And how is it that we hear, each of us, in our own native
+And how is it that we hear, each of us, in our own native language?"